theima/ein/README.md

  }
  ```

 This is the middleware function that will be called during [next](#actions).
-The functions available are `value`, that returns the current model value, and `next`, that allows another action to be sent for execution.
+The functions supplied in earlier functions are available to this function.
+They are `value`, that returns the current model value, and `next`, that allows another action to be sent for execution.
 Make sure to only use `value` and `next` from within the middleware.
 An action can be canceled by not calling `following`.

 ##### For Trigger